KDE/digikam-doc/setup_application/miscs_settings.rst

     The digiKam Localize Configuration Page

-A list of **Alternative Languages** supported by digiKam is provided where you can select your preferred entries hosted in text editor widgets.
+A list of **Alternative Languages** supported by digiKam is provided where you can select your preferred languages to be used in text editor widgets.

-Another list allows to know the **Available Translator Languages**, supported by the selected **Online Translator** engine.
+Another list shows the **Available Translator Languages**, supported by the selected **Online Translator** engine.

-As number of entries are huge for the both lists, a search engine is available and an option to show only the current selection.
+Each list has a huge number of entries, so a search engine is available to quickly find a language, along with an option to show only the current selection.

 Using Strings Localization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 In digiKam, the localization is available in special text editor widgets supporting alternative-languages feature.
-You can see this kind of widget in the :ref:`Captions tab <captions_view>` from **Right Sidebar** and in the :ref:`XMP Metadata Editor <xmp_editor>` for example.
+Examples of this kind of widget can be seen in the :ref:`Captions tab <captions_view>` available in the **Right Sidebar** and in the :ref:`XMP Metadata Editor <xmp_editor>`.

 .. figure:: images/setup_captions_localize.webp
     :alt: